Authentication

 Client Certificate

 A client certificate in Mutual TLS authentication is a digital certificate presented by the client during the TLS handshake to prove its identity to the server.
 This certificate is used with the server's certificate to establish a secure and authenticated communication channel.
-The certificate should be in a supported format, for example, PEM, DER, PKCS#12.
+The certificate should always be in PEM format.

 Client Key